 What you’re dreaming

 Sunday 3rd April 1988.
-Michael Jackson’s ‘Man In The Mirror’ is the No.1 single on the US Billboard charts.
+‘Heart’ by the Pet Shop Boys climbs to #1 in the UK Singles Top 40.
+Meanwhile in America, Michael Jackson’s ‘Man In The Mirror’ is the No.1 single on the US Billboard charts.

 Which of the aforementioned songs might have stirred Inga-Maria’s senses as she coursed her way through the veins of the valleys and the alleyways we can only speculate.
 At this point it seems worthwhile to wonder what if any trace of a human’s soul is left on the various points of a journey they choose to undertake?
 With the nature of life being as transitory as travel itself, perhaps, just perhaps, can our souls transcend the boundaries of the physical form and leave an imprint, however blurred or vague, on the places we pass through while alive?
 If so, where in the enormous husk of circus-like life that is London might the spirit of Inga-Maria still linger like that of the faintest scent?
 Is a trace of her soul’s spirit, like that of any other missing member of the mammoth mountain of ever-accumulating humanity that the capital can be said to amass, afloat somewhere or is it floating anywhere and everywhere where life is to be found?
 ‘Everywhere’ indeed.
 As unlikely as it may seem, I’m going to suspend my suspicions and hold out hope that a lasting legacy of one young woman’s age-old unknown journey be that the twinned senses of escapism and optimism which fuelled her foraging forward might in turn add – in a tiny but perhaps spiritually-significant way – to the gust of wonderment and thirst for experience that will send subsequent generations of backpackers and travellers on a similarly-winding worldly way, although hopefully without any of the vast tragedy that befell Inga-Maria and her family when she was so untimely and horrifically ravaged by at least one individual who remains at large, cowering in his cowardice having laid waste to a beautiful young life in the midst of a meaningful mission.